Optimal Calibration of the Endpoint-corrected Hilbert Transform: Discussion of argument function

 which is a nonlinear function of $n$ (through $\psi = \omega_0(N-1) + \varphi_0$) and of the initial phase $\varphi_0$.
 This shows that the effective ecHT gain $F$ causes a rotation and non-uniform scaling of the cosine-sine quadrature pair.
 In the ideal case $F = 1$, the real and imaginary components recover the standard analytic signal representation.\\

-In contrast to Method~1, the phase evolution is no longer strictly linear, but warped by $F$ which includes filter and window effects.
+In contrast to Method~1, the phase evolution is no longer strictly linear, but is warped by $F$ which includes filter and window effects.
 For this reason, Method~2 is not recommended for ecHT phase estimation.
-In this work, Method~1 will be used exclusively.